PFAS

 03.02.2026

-With the publication of the final report evaluating 5,642 submissions on August 25, 2025, the European Chemicals Agency (ECHA) has reached an important first milestone in the PFAS regulatory process.
+With the publication of the final report on the evaluation of 5,642 submissions on August 25, 2025, the European Chemicals Agency (ECHA) reached a first major milestone in the PFAS regulatory process.

 The comments received during the consultation provided extensive detailed information.
-These had a significant influence on the committees’ revised assessments, particularly with regard to possible alternatives and environmental and economic impacts.
+These had a significant influence on the committees’ revised assessments, particularly with regard to possible alternatives as well as environmental and economic impacts.

 Option 1: Ban and

-the report proposes to consider a third regulatory option:
+the report intends to examine a third regulatory option:

 Option 3: Conditions that must be met to allow the continued manufacture, placing on the market, or use of PFAS instead of a ban.

-This third option is intended to apply to certain applications for which no suitable alternatives are currently available and which have been assessed by the Committees for Risk Assessment (RAC) and Socioeconomic Analysis (SEAC).
+This third option is intended to apply to certain applications for which no suitable alternatives are currently available and which have been evaluated by the Committees for Risk Assessment (RAC) and Socio-Economic Analysis (SEAC).
 These include, among others:

-With the introduction of this third regulatory option, ECHA is laying the foundation for differentiated consideration of individual applications and entire substance groups within the framework of PFAS regulation for the first time.
-Fluoropolymers also fall into this category when considering their entire life cycle, as there are currently no suitable alternatives available for them.
-This represents an important success in the joint efforts to counteract a blanket ban on PFAS and highlight the special significance of fluoropolymers.
+With the introduction of this third regulatory option, ECHA is for the first time creating the basis for differentiated considerations of individual applications and entire groups of substances within the framework of PFAS regulation.
+Fluoropolymers also fall into this category when considering their complete life cycle, as no suitable alternatives are currently available for them.
+This represents an important success of the joint efforts to counteract a blanket PFAS ban approach and to highlight the special importance of fluoropolymers.

-Helsinki, December 17, 2025 – Building on previous assessments and initial preliminary conclusions, RAC and SEAC are currently reviewing the proposed restriction at several levels in parallel.
-These include possible concentration limits, PFAS management plans, recycling and replacement concepts, issues of practicability and monitorability, and an assessment of whether the proposed restriction is the most appropriate EU-wide measure to mitigate PFAS risks.
+Helsinki, December 17, 2025 – Building on previous assessments and initial preliminary conclusions, RAC and SEAC are currently examining the proposed restriction on several levels in parallel.
+These include possible concentration limits, PFAS management plans, recycling and spare parts concepts, issues of practicability and monitorability, as well as the assessment of whether the proposed restriction represents the most appropriate EU-wide measure to mitigate PFAS risks.

-Based on the submissions, RAC and SEAC are preparing concrete draft opinions on the applications for authorization.
-In addition, the RAC has adopted its first harmonized classification and labeling opinion on a new hazard class: very persistent, very bioaccumulative (vPvB).
-Further details can be found in the annexes.
+Based on the submissions, RAC and SEAC are developing concrete draft opinions on applications for authorization.
+In addition, the RAC has adopted its first harmonized classification and labeling opinion for a new hazard class: very persistent, very bioaccumulative (vPvB).
+Further details can be found in the appendices.

 The 60-day stakeholder consultation on the draft opinions is expected to begin in March 2026, shortly after their adoption by RAC and SEAC.